alvr-org/ALVR/wiki/Linux-Troubleshooting.md

 ## Nvidia driver version requirements

-ALVR requires the Nvidia driver version >=535 and CUDA version >=12.1.
+ALVR requires the Nvidia driver version 535 or newer and CUDA version 12.1 or newer.
 If your configuration doesn't meet these requirements, SteamVR or the encoder might not work.

 ### Fix